Federal judge blocks Trump order allowing states, local officials to refuse refugees

 Last week, Texas Gov. Greg Abbott announced that Texas would become the first state to opt out, saying that "Texas has carried more than its share in assisting the refugee resettlement process" and that it "continues to have to deal with the consequences of an immigration system that Congress has failed to fix."

-But those opposing the order claim that it is unlawful, unconstitutional, adding that it would ruin the refugee program and have “disastrous consequences nor only for Plaintiffs and eligible refugees but for the image of the United States as a beacon of liberty,” according to the ruling.
+But those opposing the order claim that it is unlawful and unconstitutional, adding that it would ruin the refugee program and have “disastrous consequences not only for Plaintiffs and eligible refugees but for the image of the United States as a beacon of liberty,” according to the ruling.

 The administration, however, said that the order is lawful and argued that since the president has authority over how many refugees are going to be resettled, he also has the power to decree whether states have the authority to determine whether they want them.